Login

 }

-When the fromName field contains the null value, the name used in the email is the one specified when adding the sender address:
+When the fromName field is transmitted with a null value, the email will use the name specified when adding the sender address:

 3.2 Transmission of JSON Objects